Akanshaaaaaaa/Akanshaaaaaaa/README.md

 - 👋 Hi, I’m @Akanshaaaaaaa
 - 👀 I’m interested in learning,develoving and creating new ideas in the field of Computer Science.
-- 🌱 I’m currently learning DSA using C/C++
+- 🌱 I’m currently learning DSA using C and Java.

 - 😄 Pronouns: SHE/HER
-- ⚡ Fun fact: I like singing
+- ⚡ Fun fact: I love singing!

 <!---
 Akanshaaaaaaa/Akanshaaaaaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.